 Central aspects of the plan include:

-- Physical Distancing: All community members are expected to follow recommendations regarding social/physical distancing (both inside and outside) of buildings.
-Classrooms and common areas have been reconfigured to apply with social distancing.
-In addition, plexiglass, rope stanchions, and floor markers have been installed in student services and high traffic areas.
+- Social Distancing: All community members are expected to follow recommendations regarding social distancing when indoors and outdoors.
+Classrooms and common areas have been reconfigured to comply with social distancing.
+In addition, plexiglass, rope stanchions, and floor markers have been installed in student services and high-traffic areas.

 - Enhanced Cleaning Protocols: In compliance with guidelines from the CDC, the University has been and will continue to implement enhanced cleaning and sanitizing protocols across campus.
-Classrooms, offices, restrooms, residence halls, and common areas will all be cleaned daily.
-In addition, high-touch surfaces such as door handles, elevator buttons, railings, and public bathroom fixtures will be cleaned frequently throughout the day.
+Our contracted janitorial services company will clean classrooms, offices, restrooms, residence halls, common areas, high-touch surfaces such as door handles, elevator buttons, railings, and public bathroom fixtures daily and frequently.

-- Housing: All housing students will reside in single bed suites, and there will be one student in designated double-bed rooms to ensure social distancing.
-Four suites on the first floor of Gillespie Hall will serve as isolation rooms.
+- Housing: All residential halls will return to regular/full occupancy and residents will be tested for COVID-19 prior to move-in.
+Four suites on the first floor of Gillespie Hall will continue to serve as isolation rooms.

-Click HERE to read the full Fall 2020 Campus Reopening Plan.
+Click HERE to read the full Fall 2021 Campus Re-Open Plan.

 What You Should Do

-- Avoid Travel to the Affected Areas: You should avoid all non-essential personal and business travel to the affected countries (China, South Korea, Japan and Northern Italy).
+- Avoid Travel to the Affected Areas: You should avoid all non-essential personal and business travel to the affected countries.

 - If you must travel to areas where the virus has been identified, be aware of the latest advisories, protocols and re-entry requirements from the U.S. State Department.